Time on Task

 "Quick Grade" interface in Labflow.
 Assigning point values, typing feedback, and selecting rubric items all emit individual grading events.

 Discrete grading events are captured in BigQuery.
-I then developed a few computational techniques (Kernel Density Estimation depicted).
+I then developed a few computational techniques (Kernel Density Estimation depicted)

 Dane considering his model options for estimating time on task

-In my R&D, I needed to identify performant computational models for estimating the time on task.
+I needed to identify performant computational models for estimating the time on task.

 I iterated on a few different possible models and settled on using a KDE model for its handling of distributed clusters.